Celtics-Pacers Betting Odds, Preview, and Predictions | BetOnline.ag - CLNS Media

-The Boston Celtics (19-21, 19-19-2 ATS) begin their two-game series against the Indiana Pacers (15-25, 20-19-1 ATS) tonight.
-After going 1-1 against the New York Knicks in their last two games, the C’s now face another set of games against the game opponent.
-Meanwhile, the Pacers just won their last game but lost six in a row before that
+After a clutch overtime win on Monday night, the Boston Celtics (20-21, 19-20-2 ATS) are set to take on the Indiana Pacers (15-26, 21-19-1 ATS) once again.
+This will be the second contest in a row between the two squads, but this time, they are in Indiana at Gainbridge Fieldhouse.

-According to the online sports book Betonline.ag, the Boston Celtics are 6.5-point favorites:
+According to the online sports book Betonline.ag, the Boston Celtics are 2.5-point favorites:

 Injury Report